Talent Management Definition & Importance

 sree_nag95@yahoo.co.in

-Thank u very much for posting this article.
+Thank you very much for posting this article.
 It is very informative.
+However, I have a doubt.
+Could you please clarify whether Talent Management and Knowledge Management are the same or different?

 sree_nag95@yahoo.co.in

-Thank u for the posting of TM.
-It will play a vital / crucial role in each and every organisation.
-Something should be seriously think towards Talent Management.
-In my opinion for ex: In colleges and schools only teaching staff will be recognised / identified with talent.
-But non-teaching staff don't get recognition.
-I emphasis on that, even they are also talented bunch provided their share to be recon with.
+Thank you for posting about Talent Management.
+It will play a vital and crucial role in every organization.
+Something should be seriously considered regarding Talent Management.
+In my opinion, for example, in colleges and schools, only teaching staff are recognized for their talent.
+However, non-teaching staff don't receive recognition.
+I emphasize that they are also a talented group, provided they contribute and deserve to be recognized.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute